20 Probable Reasons of Reduced Ship Auxiliary Engine Power

 Peak Pressure Difference

 The peak pressure differentials between individual cylinders are one of the essential factors in determining overall engine performance.
-Differences in ignition pressure between cylinders can lead to reduced power, torque, and fuel consumption.
+Differences in ignition pressure between cylinders can reduce power, torque, and fuel consumption.
 It can also cause misfires and increased emissions.
 Maintaining uniform ignition pressure across all cylinders is critical to ensuring optimal performance.
 Balancing of Peak pressure in the cylinder is achieved by using quality parts, performing regular maintenance checks, and dynamic engine tuning after the maintenance.

 Chocked Fuel Filter